 Dark Candi Sugar* | 0.4 kg | 0.9 lb | 10 | 3.7 | 5% |

-*Add the sugar 5 minutes before end of the boil.
+* For best results, add the sugar five minutes before the end of the boil.

 Mash schedule: